deviant art

 "Goofy!!"
 Marina gasped.

 The bat-like creature finally flew away and Goofy was losing his balance as he was standing on one toe at the edge.
 Panchito and José grabbed his ankle and pulled him back.
-He balance was still lost, but the best of it was he fell over on the rock.
+His balance was still lost, but the best of it was he fell over on the rock.
 Jiminy came out of the pocket unharmed and looked around.

 "You were right, Goofy," he panted.
 "It was a bat!
 At least. . .
 I think it was."